SwedbankPay/developer.swedbankpay.com/checkout/v3/Authentication/seamless-view.md

 }
 ```

 You are now ready to capture the funds.
-Follow the link below to read more.
+Follow the link below to read more about
+capture and the other options you have after the purchase.

 {% include iterator.html prev_href="./"
                          prev_title="Introduction"
-                         next_href="capture"
+                         next_href="post-purchase"
-                         next_title="Capture" %}
+                         next_title="Post Purchase" %}

+[callback]: /checkout/v3/authentication/features/technical-reference/callback
 [seamless-view-checkin]: /assets/img/checkout/authentication-seamless-view-checkin.png
 [seamless-view-events]: /checkout/v3/authentication/features/technical-reference/seamless-view-events
 [seamless-view-payment-menu]: /assets/img/checkout/authentication-seamless-view-payment-menu.png